LAW & ORDER: Adaptive Spatial Weighting for Medical Diffusion and Segmentation

 where $\gamma = 0.2$ in our implementation, producing multipliers confined to $[0.8, 1.2]$ after clamping.
 The final adaptive weights combine the ratio prior with learned adjustments:

 where $\odot$ denotes element-wise multiplication.
 To ensure stability and prevent model collapse, LAW normalizes to preserve mean magnitude and applies both minimum and maximum weight bounds:

 with $w_{\min} = 10^{-3}$ and $w_{\max} = 2.0$.
-The maximum bound is critical to prevent extreme weights that cause the model to ignore background regions entirely, leading to degenerate solutions.
-The spatially weighted student loss becomes:
+The maximum bound prevents extreme weights from over-emphasizing lesion regions at the expense of background coherence; removing it inflates FID from 52.28 to 80.22 (Table~\ref{tab:ablation_law}) and drops mask-recovery Dice from 0.82 to 0.79 on the same Polyps protocol.
+The spatially weighted denoising loss becomes: